AscendingPassage.com HOME PAGE.

 stretches the chain of the Libyan mountains behind which the sun is

-dead bodies--which the Thebans perforated to its extreme depths to
+of the world, which the Thebans perforated to its extreme depths to

 fill it with sarcophagi.